 So what were the key lessons from this discussion?

 Using theright.fit’s new analytics feature, brands can easily determine whether an influencer is worth the investment.

 Case in point, Koala booked a total of 141 influencers during 2018 of which 85% of the sales came from 10 of the talent booked, including one influencer that resulted in $300,000 in revenue for the brand

 Clearly, there is a sweet spot between brand awareness and direct sales.
 Understanding which influencer is better suited to each KPI is essential to the planning process.

 One of the key variables that can help determine the best fit is data.
-This means deep diving into analytics which enable you to clearly see demographics, engagement and topic authority.
+This means deep diving into analytics which enables you to clearly see demographics, engagement and topic authority.

 Williams agreed, “This isn’t a guessing game.
-Having robust data which illustrates key audience demographics, sentiment and historic engagement allows you to not only plan ahead, but be more targeted with your marketing content and spend.”
+Having robust data that illustrates key audience demographics, sentiment, and historic engagement allows you to not only plan ahead but be more targeted with your marketing content and spend.”

 Creating an eco-system of tools

 All three panelists agreed that an eco-system of tools is the way forward in today’s media-centric world.